AcmeTensorToys/esp-lua_lamp/README.rst

 with ``init2.lua``'s ``ontouch_load`` function) after a timeout of no interaction from the user.
 See ``ontouchdone``.

-At present, there are four used touch channels:
+At present, there are five used touch channels:

 * A "blackout" button, which disables drawing to the display and any other user interaction until touched again.
 This button may be toggled at most